Employment verification inquires may be faxed to (916) 561-4501.

 - Ability to perform on-location and studio photography, light setups, positioning of subjects.

-- Knowledge of social media platforms and management software.
+- Knowledge of various social media platforms.

 - Ability to multi-task and consistently meet deadlines.